 To prevent access to confidential information, staff iPads and/or Laptop should not be used by pupils unless the settings are changed (children login to their user on the laptop or the port changed on the iPad.)

-ll material must adhere to the school ICT Responsible Use Policy.
+All material must adhere to the school ICT Responsible Use Policy.
 Under no circumstances must users send, access, upload, download or distribute offensive, threatening, pornographic, obscene, or sexually explicit materials.

 Illegal activities – use of the school’s internet/e-mail accounts for financial or commercial gain or for any illegal activity is not allowed.